WHAT WE DO

 Memorandum of Understanding (MOU) with each LEA agreeing on back-to-back funding.

-Conversion of existing classrooms to fully fitted, furnished and redecorated Kindergartens and Early Years Classrooms
+Conversion of existing classrooms to fully fitted, furnished and redecorated Early Years Classrooms.

 Year 2, levy local authorities annual EYE Nepal support fees (per school) to ensure long-term sustainability of the programme.